greenwyrt/plover2CAT/docs/howto/audioseeking.md

-# How to skip forward and back in an audiovisual file
+# Skip forward and back in an audiovisual file

 **Skip Forward** and **Skip Back** are located under the **Audiovisual** menu.
 Use them to skip forward/back in the track by 5 seconds.
 These functions also have shortcuts so it is possible to control them from the keyboard.